Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 Additionally, some themes and plugins also require different image sizes.
 As a result, the Media Library can store numerous fields and occupy a significant amount of space on your server, which can also slow down your site.

 Additionally, most hosting companies limit the number of files per cPanel account.
-For example, Bluehost has a limit of 50,000 files per account.
+For example, Bluehost limits accounts to 50,000 files.

 So, all those extra images can not only affect user experience but also cost you more money if you have to upgrade your plan.
 That’s why it’s essential to manage your images smartly and delete old thumbnails from your WordPress site.